EMarc2023/zero-shot-rag-llm/README.md

 Content Generation: Summarizing or generating new content based on vast knowledge bases.

-Future Enhancements
+Future Enhancements:

 Model Performance Metrics: Planned refinements to include standard evaluation metrics like BLEU, F1 score, etc.

 Optimization: Further model fine-tuning and performance benchmarking to enhance retrieval accuracy and generation quality.

 Frontend UI: Developing a React.js-based frontend for a user-friendly interface, allowing users to interact with the system and visualize retrieved documents and generated summaries easily.
-This will provide a complete full-stack experience, from backend API to frontend deployment
+This will provide a complete full-stack experience, from backend API to frontend deployment.